jack-bradshaw/AndroidUtilities/README.md

 #AndroidUtilities
-A library containing various utilities and views for use in Android development.
-The components of the library are divided into five packages: Collections, helpers, testing, utilities and views.
+Android developers regularly encounter situations where something which should be a simple one-line method call turns into a slog of boilerplate code, down casting and other messy practices.
+A simple solution is to create utility classes to encapsulate the mess, but when I did this I found myself regularly copying the same classes between all of my projects.
+To avoid manually copying files all the time, I created this library as a central repository for simple Android utilities.

+## Download
 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:android-utilities:3.0.0'` to your gradle build file to use the latest version.
 Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/AndroidUtilities/view).

+## Usage
+The library is divided into five packages: Helpers, collections, helpers, views, testing and utilities.

-## Helpers
+### Helpers
-The helpers package contains classes designed to eliminate boilerplate code when doing simple Android tasks.
 Helpers classes do not need to be instantiated and contain only static methods.
 The available helpers are:
 - `AssetsHelper`: Contains static methods for copying asset files from the assets space to a storage directory.
 - `AudioFocusHelper`: Contains static methods for obtaining and abandoning audio focus.
 - `BitmapEfficiencyHelper`: Contains static methods for efficiently decoding bitmap images.